dmerc12/BankingApp/README.md

 # Usage and Features:
 - Users can join the bank.
+- Users can log in and log out.
 - Users can create a bank account.
+- Users can deposit into accounts.
-- Users can deposit and withdraw money.
+- Users can withdraw from accounts.
+- Users can transfer money between accounts
-- Users can view their accounts individually or collectively.
+- Users can view their accounts collectively.
+- Users can the transactions for their associated accounts
+- Users can update their current information.
 - Users can close their accounts.
 - Users can leave the bank.

-# To Do:
-- BankAccount SAL
-- Main API
-- Front end HTML and JavaScript
-- BankAccount implement withdrawing all funds before being able to delete an account
-- Integrate transactions into API
-- Transaction SAL
-- Test for get all accounts, going around test account needed in database
-- Tests in deposit / withdraw / transfer for accounts not found

 # Getting Started:
 - to clone: